StefKode/ssl-client-certificate/README.md

 # Usage
 ## Configuration
 First copy/rename the example configuration to get the real *.conf files.
 Then fill out as needed.
 The example value should sufficiently indicate the meaning.
-Note, you need to conform to the Relative Distinguished Names (RDNs) system.
+Note, some parameters are standardized.
+TODO: add reference here.

 ## Certificate Generation
 1. run ./ca-create which provides a new CA certificate along with the keys.